naveen2507/DataVisualization/README.md

 Research Questions :
-1. Afghanistan Index : Insights on country’s development and conditions there
+1. Afghanistan Index : Insights on countryâ€™s development and conditions there

 2. Trend of visitors in White house on some events impacting popularity of white house